On the Origin of the Term "Intelligent Design"

 A pre-Edwards draft of Pandas and People said things like:

+Thus, from the observation that human intelligence can communicate by manipulating sequences of alphabetic letters, creationists infer that a similar kind of intelligence was responsible for the message sequences of nucleotide letters in DNA.
 Some master intellect is the creator of life.
 But such observable instances of information cannot tell us if the intellect behind them is natural or supernatural.
 This is not a question that science can answer.Similar passages can be found throughout the pre-publication drafts of Pandas.
 Though this passage uses the word "creator," you'd never hear a creationist say that the data "cannot tell us if the intellect behind them is natural or supernatural."
 Creationism always explicitly refers to the supernatural.
 Thus, even when using language referring to "creation" or derivative terms, the proto-ID project was fundamentally different from creationism.